← Back to Home

 High-Level Java Architecture Flow

-2. Java compiler (javac) converts it into bytecode (.class)
+2. The Java compiler (javac) compiles the source code into bytecode (.class file).

-3. Bytecode is executed by the Java Virtual Machine (JVM)
+3. The bytecode is executed by the Java Virtual Machine (JVM).

-4. JVM interacts with the Operating System and Hardware
+4. The JVM interacts with the Operating System and underlying hardware.

 1. JVM (Java Virtual Machine)